karesztrk/mind-map/Blog/Deliver my font.md

 If i want only the `CRSV`as variable i can use the following link: `https://fonts.googleapis.com/css2?family=Recursive:wght,CRSV@400..700,0..1`
 If i want the `MONO` and the `CASL` variables on a fix value: `https://fonts.googleapis.com/css2?family=Recursive:wght,CASL,MONO@400..700,1,1`
 The more variables and ranges you add, the more it costs.
 Therefore, its advised to stick to strict value if possible.

+There is also a very good CDN called [Fontsource](https://fontsource.org/).
+You can achieve the same thing via a customizable UI.
+- Pick a font
+- Go to the CDN tab
+- Customize the font using the form.
 ### Character ranges
 What languages do you want to support?
 Different languages can use different characters.
 Font designers are usually very kind and try to support as many variations as possible.
 However, if you only want to support, for example, Latin characters, it's a good idea to trim the others off.
 If you open one of the links above from Google Fonts, you will see different sections regarding the available character sets: Latin, Latin-ext, Vietnamese, etc. Copy the one you need from the `src`, and voila, you have a much smaller font size.